AmineDr/nextjs-flask-template/README.md

 *This flask server uses SQLAlchemy as An ORM*

+##### Adding new branches for different features  are always appreciated.

-Bla mziya - Amine Droua
+- By Amine Droua